darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 title: How to become a nominator
 sidebar_label: Become a nominator
 ---
-> - Staking is a consensus mechanism based on PoS (Proof of Stake / Proof of Stake).
+> - Staking is a consensus mechanism based on NPoS (Proof of Stake / Proof of Stake).
 Token holders obtain rewards and benefits through pledge, voting, delegation, and locking.

 > - A small amount of RING must be prepared in  Darwinia Mainnet Network's address as fee.